 The Town of Chevy Chase and the Purple Line

-Through the course of its twenty-year alliance with Columbia Country Club, the Town of Chevy Chase has put forward a long chain of shifting arguments against the Purple Line.
+Through the course of its 25-year alliance with Columbia Country Club, the Town of Chevy Chase put forward a long chain of shifting arguments against the Purple Line.
 Only one point has been fixed and unchanging: the Town doesn't want light rail in its own backyard.

 Close examination of the Town's public statements shows a pattern of disingenuous logic, contradiction, and reversals of position.
 Let us examine in detail the ever-changing contentions that the Town has put forth in its battle against light rail.